 Healthy Oatmeal Banana Waffles are made with whole wheat flour, banana, oats, and other clean ingredients to keep this waffle recipe healthier than most.
-Enjoy this easy breakfast for two with your favorite toppings and a hot cup of joe!
+Enjoy this easy, healthy breakfast recipe for two with your favorite toppings!

 I try my best to keep up with the MANY Instagram hashtag days, but what’s a girl to do?